pablo-meier/Duffy/README.md

 Which you could execute in a SunLab computer.
-For good or ill, [Max Salvas'][4] computers (MAX BUILT) had PC speakers in the chassis, so you could remotely log into someone else's machine, run the script, and from the box under their desk they'd hear whatever you played them.
+For good or ill, [Max Salvas'][4] computers (MAX BUILT) had PC speakers in the chassis, so you could remotely log into someone else's machine, run the script, and they'd hear whatever you played them from the box under their desk.

 Saurya then wrote a script to scan a room in the building for all its computers (TA lab, SunLab, etc.) and run an arbitrary script on all of them at the same